bytebuddha/exoplanet-archive/Readme.md

 # exoplanets
 **WIP!** Small library for parsing data from [exoplanet archive API](https://exoplanetarchive.ipac.caltech.edu).
 Currently there is only a very simple uncomplete low level api.
 In the future there will be a much simpler High Level Api.

+**NOTE:** As a work in progress not all API's have been implemented yet and everything is subject to change.
 ## Requirements
-  - This library uses [native-tsl](https://crates.io/crates/native-tls) when fetching data, witch required openssl be installed.
+  - This library uses [native-tls](https://crates.io/crates/native-tls) when fetching data, witch required openssl be installed.

 ## Usage